halented/men-backend-codebase/README.md

 ## Creating A Model

 Organizationally, it is up to you how you arrange your files inside of this app.
-This sort of backend is not as opinionated as something like Ruby on Rails, so you can excerise a little more freedom with the structure.
+This sort of backend is not as opinionated as something like Ruby on Rails, so you can exercise a little more freedom with the structure.

 To keep my files project organized, I like to keep related items in separate folders, so I'll firstly create a new folder named `models`, and nest a file called `user.model.js` inside of that.